 Non-conductive via fill conducts power and heat using copper-plated vias.
 A special low shrinkage epoxy is used to fill the via.
 On the other hand, conductive via fill provides additional electrical and thermal conductivity using silver of copper particles dispersed all over the epoxy.

-Although a conductive via fill often provide the required conductivity in some applications, adding extra vias using the non-conductive paste is still possible.
+Although a conductive via fill often provides the required conductivity in some applications, adding extra vias using the non-conductive paste is still possible.
 Outstanding thermal and electrical conductivity offers a less cost impact.

 Difference between via type and via diameter